averycrespi/vtt-bridge/DEVELOPERS.md

 # `web-ext` builds and runs the extension.
 yarn global add parcel web-ext

-# Build the extension for Firefox and Chrome/Chromium.
+# Build the extension package.
 # The build artifacts will be generated in `web-ext-artifacts/`.
 yarn build